-“In 1492, Columbus sailed the ocean blue.”
+"In 1492, Columbus sailed the ocean blue."
 These were words taught to schoolchildren, during a time when kids in public schools also commemorated Thanksgiving by dressing up as Pilgrims and Indians.
-And yes—they were called “Indians,” rather than that leftist attack on not only the validity of our country but also the definition of a word— despite its so-called politically correct usage, “native” refers to one’s birthplace, and therefore we are all Native Americans.
-In truth, the Indians—like the Pilgrims—were immigrants: they came to America the same as did Columbus, only they reached her via the Bering Strait.
-And in honor of the Pilgrims sitting down with their fellow-immigrant Indians, for centuries America celebrated a symbolic fellowship.
-Just as—since 1937—it happily observed Columbus Day.
+And yes, they were called "Indians," rather than that leftist attack on not only the validity of our country but also the definition of a word — despite its so-called politically correct usage, "native" refers to one’s birthplace; therefore, the vast majority of U.S. citizens are native Americans.
+In truth, the Indians — like the Pilgrims — were immigrants: they came to America the same as did Columbus, only they reached her via the Bering Strait.
+In 1621, the Pilgrims sat down with their fellow immigrants; and for centuries, America celebrated that symbolic fellowship.
+Similarly — beginning officially in 1937 — it happily observed Columbus Day.

 But a lot has changed since grade-schoolers sang about that beautiful blue ocean rushing an explorer to a providential shore.
 Leftist cultural insurgents have infiltrated the institutions of our country, steadily muting the joyous festival of our birth in gleeful anticipation of its hastened death.
 Suicide is the dumbest way to die; and that is exactly what the Left wants.
 We are being attacked by those who hate this place; and "progressively," those who threaten America most are…Americans.